TIE KNOTS THE FUN AND EASY WAY

 Migration and Websites

 Grog, his dentist wife Anthea, and their four young children migrated to the USA in 1974.
 The family medical tradition was preserved by Sally who became an obstetrician in Austin TX.
-In 1995, when Grog was running an academic anesthesiology department in Tulane Medical School, he announced to his astonished department that they must have a website.
+In 1995, when Grog was Chairman of the anesthesiology department at Tulane Medical School, he announced to his astonished department that they must have a website.
 As no one else had any idea what he meant, he created his first departmental website, followed soon after by the family website with a section devoted to tying sailing knots.
-Countless requests for additional sections on Fishing, Climbing, Scouting provided the stimulus; Grog's total hip and total knee surgery provided the enforced immobility and opportunity: Animated Knots by Grog was the born and rapidly became the most popular knots website.
+Countless requests for additional sections on Fishing, Climbing, Scouting provided the stimulus; Grog's total hip and total knee surgery provided the enforced immobility and opportunity: Animated Knots by Grog was born and rapidly became the most popular knots site on the web.

 Disks and Downloads

 Recurring requests for a version on a disk came from scout troops, fire departments, search and rescue teams, and people with slow internet connections.
 To meet this demand we created Grog LLC: son David provided programming expertise; and son Martin provided his graphic design experience.
 Even before the disk was available we had a lengthy order list.
 And then, just as we had completed the disk, we started getting requests for a download version.
 We produced two versions, one for Macs and another for Windows, both of which are popular.
-The pleasant surprise is that the disks continue to sell well too.
+The disk has been discontinued.

 Development of a version for the iPhone started in 2009.
 The App was finally released in Late June 2010.
 For some days we sold only a few - partly via our own website and partly because friends and relatives felt we needed support.
 Then we suddenly hit success: Apple featured us as one of their favorites and for July we were the most profitable and most popular amongst iTunes' paid Reference Apps.
-Even six months later the App still sold well.
-The major complaints came from users who felt we should have included a number of other useful knots, and from Android and iPad owners who wanted their own versions.
+Even now the App still sells very well.
+We continue to add more knots, and improve the Apps for Android, iPad, and other platforms.

 The original photographs were taken on the kitchen table.
 When the sun shone the photos were bright; when it rained they were dark.
-During 2010 and 2011 nearly every animation has been re-photographed using new technology and more consistent conditions.
-Also, prompted by requests from website visitors, in 2011 and 2012, over fifty new animations have been added to reach a total of nearly a hundred and thirty.
-The new material was the basis for the updates to the website and for the release of a new version of the App in February 2011 and a new Download version in June 2012.
+Since 2010 the animations have been re-photographed using new technology and more consistent conditions.
+Prompted by requests from website visitors, more animations have been added to reach a total of over a hundred and eighty.
+This new material is added regularly to the website and, although less frequently, to our Apps.
+At the end of 2016, the website was updated to provide separate mobile and desktop versions.

 Three Partners' Websites